DIVYANSH856/DIVYANSH856/README.md

 - 🌱 I'm continuously learning and exploring new technologies.

-- 📚 Currently pursuing B.E - CSE with specialization in DevOps, and maintaining a CGPA of 8.2.
+- 📚 Currently pursuing B.E - CSE with specialization in DevOps

 - 📧 You can reach me at: kohlidivyansh7@gmail.com.